adamburkegh/chernoff/README.md

 ![Output example](eg.png)

 I first learned of this technique from the novel _Blindsight_, by Peter Watts, which is excellent, and everyone should go and read.
-And I should probably also mention some criticisms.
-A good roundup is by [Robert Kosara](https://eagereyes.org/criticism/chernoff-faces), and Lee et al (see References) found some empirical evidence that interpreting Chernoff Faces can actually be slow and inaccurate.
+And I guess I should mention some criticisms of the technique.
+A good roundup is by [Robert Kosara](https://eagereyes.org/criticism/chernoff-faces).
+Lee et al (see References) also found some empirical evidence that interpreting Chernoff Faces can actually be slow and inaccurate.
 So have a think about that too, if you're actually planning to use these in some serious context.

 # Installation